Galveston \ League City Domestic Violence Attorney

 The Family Violence Enhancement

 Texas has what is known as a family violence enhancement for criminal charges involving domestic violence.
 What that means is that if you are convicted on a domestic violence-related charge such as aggravated assault, the sentence you receive will likely be more severe than for a charge stemming from a bar fight with a stranger.
-The family violence enhancement will also cost you your right to own or possess a firearm.
+This family violence enhancement may have other long-lasting effects that could cost you your right to own or possess a firearm.

 Defending Yourself Against Domestic Violence Charges